Skip to content

 Persisted sessions

 The session cookie is stored on the client's requests.Session.
-If you want to resume a session across restarts, save the cookie value and pass it back at construction:
+To resume a session across restarts, save the cookie value and pass it back at construction:

 # First run